logicalclocks/hops-docs/docs/featurestore/integrations/guides/databricks.rst

 a Feature Store SDK on your Databricks cluster.
 This guide explains step by step how to connect to the Feature Store from Databricks.

 The Feature Store offers a Python API and a Spark DataFrames API.
 The Python API is easy to set up and get started with but does not offer full functionality.
-If you want to seemlesly integrate with Spark and read and write DataFrame to the Featue Store then you should use the Spark DataFrames API.
+If you want to seamlessly integrate with Spark and read and write DataFrame to the Feature Store then you should use the Spark DataFrames API.

 .. contents:: :local: